 - 1. Any applicable Level I or Level II Disciplinary Consequence. - 2.
-In-school suspension for five to ten days or out of school suspension for up to three days, unless the student has been recommended for expulsion. - 3.
+In-school suspension for up to five days or out of school suspension for up to three days, unless the student has been recommended for expulsion. - 3.
 Expulsion.

 Student Code of Conduct Consequences